28356715/flow_vue3_elementplus_scaffolding/README.md

 ```sh
 npm install
 ```
-Note: If a package cannot be installed correctly, you can use cnpm or reset the npm mirror
+Note: If a package cannot be installed correctly and you are a Chinese community developer, you can use cnpm or reset the npm mirror
 ### Compiles and hot-reloads for development
 ```sh
 npm run serve